fairyglade/ly/readme.md

 Then, similarly to the previous command, you need to enable the Ly service:

 ```
-# systemctl enable ly.service
+# systemctl enable ly@tty2.service
 ```

 **Important**: Because Ly runs in a TTY, you **must** disable the TTY service that Ly will run on, otherwise bad things will happen.
-For example, to disable `getty` spawning on TTY 2 (the default TTY on which Ly spawns), you need to execute the following command:
+For example, to disable `getty` spawning on TTY 2, you need to execute the following command:

 ```
 # systemctl disable getty@tty2.service
 ```

-You can change the TTY Ly will run on by editing the corresponding service file for your platform.
+You can change the TTY Ly will run on by editing the corresponding service file for your platform, or on systemd, by enabling the service on different TTYs, as is done above.

 ### OpenRC